SanchitAggarwal/apparel-classifiation/README.md

 Further we can add features for **B-Spline** detection which are extensively used for curve matching.
 We can also use other features like **SURF**, **Self Similarity (SSD)**, **Local Binary Patterns (LBP)** and use the combination of all to learn the initial codebook.

+To further enhance we can also find the percentage of skin Color (Histogram of colors) for different neck types as added features and do experiments over different moments of color tones.

 We can try Random Forest with SVM for node splitting for further improvement in classification.

 We can also try Convolution Neural Networks or can use CNN features in the pipeline.